IsmetHamzaj/IsmetHamzaj/README.md

 - 👋 Hi, I’m @IsmetHamzaj
 - 👀 I’m interested in back end
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java,react js
 - 💞️ I’m looking to collaborate on projects , company
-- 📫 How to reach me instagram ismet_hamzaj1
+- 📫 How to reach: gmail ismethamzaj4@gmail.com

 <!---
 IsmetHamzaj/IsmetHamzaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.